Nursing Training: A Closer Look at the Road to Becoming an RN

 Specific Nursing training courses for the ADN

 Rasmussen University's Associate’s degree in Nursing program includes Nutritional Principles in Nursing, a course that introduces students to chemical processes that occur on a cellular level related to nutrient intake.
 Emphasis is placed on the body’s ability to meet basic health and wellness needs as it pertains to a diverse set of clients across the lifespan.

-Another important course is Professional Nursing 1, the first of a two-course series that teaches students to build a skill set to meet health needs and exercise clinical judgement as a nurse.
+Another important course is Professional Nursing 1, the first of a two-course series that teaches students to build a skill set to meet health needs and exercise clinical judgment as a nurse.
 This class involves theory, lab and clinical components.
 Students must demonstrate their proficiency in all knowledge, skills and attitudes needed to provide safe, quality care to complete the course.

 Other ADN courses at Rasmussen University include Mental Health Nursing, Pharmacology and Nursing Assessment.

 For a complete list of ADN courses and descriptions, check out the Professional Nursing course listing page.